 14. Give them lots of LOVE ALWAYS..............

 The medical information on this site is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
-This information is not intended to be education and should not be used as a substitute for professional veterinarian diagnosis and treatment.
+This information is intended to be educational and should not be used as a substitute for professional veterinarian diagnosis and treatment.